 Speaking English does not mean that you need to be flexible in grammar.
 A person who has less control over grammar can sound like a native speaker.

 Using phrases while talking would bring lots of clarity and smartness to your speaking.
 The thing which you need to do is to practice it regularly in your regular conversations.

 Keep the idea that when a small kid starts learning a new language, it does not mean that the baby should learn grammar.
 The baby learns by imitating others’ words.

 Similarly, the same idea should apply to you also.
 You need to focus on English phrases and use these over and over again in your daily conversation.

-Learning and practising these phrases will make you feel more comfortable speaking English with friends, colleagues, or strangers.
+Learning and practicing these phrases will make you feel more comfortable speaking English with friends, colleagues, or strangers.

 Here I have shared the Best English Phrases.
-I hope these phrases would make you more resourceful in your regular conversations.
+I hope these phrases will make you more resourceful in your regular conversations.

 How is it going?

 Pronunciation: ( howzit going? )

 Meaning: How are you spending your days or life?
 How are you?
 Are you fine?